The Legend of Heroes: Trails of Cold Steel IV

 is a 2018 role-playing video game developed by Nihon Falcom.
-The game is a part of the Trails series, itself a part of the larger The Legend of Heroes series, and is the sequel to Trails of Cold Steel III and the final entry of the Trails of Cold Steel arc.
+The game is the ninth installment of the Trails series, itself a part of the larger The Legend of Heroes series, and follows Trails of Cold Steel III (2017) as the final entry of the Erebonia arc.

 Trails of Cold Steel IV was released for the PlayStation 4 in Japan in September 2018 and worldwide in October 2020, with ports for Nintendo Switch, Windows and Stadia released in April 2021.
-A sequel, The Legend of Heroes: Trails into Reverie, was released in 2020.
+A PlayStation 5 port was released in February 2024.
+A sequel, Trails into Reverie, was released in 2020.

 Gameplay

 The gameplay of Trails of Cold Steel IV is similar to previous Trails games, being a turn-based Japanese role-playing video game.
 Gameplay is based on that of Trails of Cold Steel III, with many features returning.
 Several changes compared to the previous Trails of Cold Steel games include modifications to the Order and Break systems.
 Some characters were given weaker Orders that are upgradeable by finding treasure chests that lead to "trial" battles with fixed characters that can be used.
 Mini-games include blackjack, poker, and other puzzle games.